 This includes restoring peatlands and blanket bog, removing unnecessary drains, reconnecting rivers with their flood plains, letting rivers meander again, demolishing dams and other obstructions to fish movement where no longer needed, and ensuring the good health of the landscapes alongside watercourses – for example, helping woodland to thrive on riverbanks and at least 20 metres inland.
 It also, very importantly, includes re-establishing beavers in the wild.

 Water is most of our world.
 It holds life in its wet embrace.
-Rewilding our rivers, lakes and wetlands can be a powerful force for the good of people and planet.
+Rewilding our rivers, lakes and wetlands can be a powerful force for the good of people and the planet.